 If China feels far away, Symantec fired its employees after it discovered they issued fake google security certificates.

 As a user, you can protect your communication and your privacy by never ignoring security warnings from your web browser.
 Web browsers, especially Chrome and Firefox, do a pretty good job of recognizing potential threats and warning users, so don’t skip through unless you are absolutely sure what you are doing.
 They also have a “Removal of Trust“ policy where they would distrust a root certificate authority if it is compromised, even if it is trusted by the operating system.
-If you like to see which root certificate authorities are trusted by your browser, this blog has good information.

 See you next time!